rkirov/blog/content/posts/lean-implicits.md

 def append (a: Type) (x : a) (arr: List a) := arr ++ [x]
 ```

-1) a system to state and manipulate logical propositions about the objects of 1).
+**The theorem prover** - a system to state and manipulate logical propositions about the objects of the FP language.
 By convention these are
 named `h*` which stands for hypothesis.

 ```lean